-- To make the polenta pizza: bring broth and milk to a low boil in a medium saucepan.
+To make the polenta pizza: bring broth and milk to a low boil in a medium saucepan.
 Add polenta, pepper, and basil.
 Simmer over very low heat for 5 minutes, stirring constantly.
-Turn of heat and let stand 10 minutes.
+Turn off heat and let stand 10 minutes.
 Stir in cheese until melted completely.

-- Pour polenta into an 8×8 baking dish and spread evenly across pan.
+Pour polenta into an 8×8 baking dish and spread evenly across the pan.
 Chill for one hour, or until firm.

-- Meanwhile, prepare the pesto: blend nuts, tomatoes, olive oil, garlic, and kale in food processor until totally smooth.
+Meanwhile, prepare the pesto: blend nuts, tomatoes, olive oil, garlic, and kale in a food processor until totally smooth.
 Add more oil (or water) if needed to achieve a smooth consistency.

-- When polenta is firm, slice into squares (or cut using cookie cutters!), and place on serving plate.
+When polenta is firm, slice into squares (or cut using cookie cutters!), and place on serving plate.
 Spread pesto on top.
-Toast in oven to warm, or serve at room temperature.
+Toast in the oven to warm, or serve at room temperature.

 This mushroom gravy is one of my favorite vegan comfort foods, perfect on simple mashed potatoes or poured over grilled seitan, tofu, or tempeh.
 It’s flavorful, creamy, and filling.
 I originally wrote about it here three years ago, presenting it as a perfect food to impress omnivores.
 Serve this at your holiday dinners or weekend feasts, omnivorous or otherwise.

-- Add 2 Tablespoons olive oil to a large skillet and heat on medium heat.
+Add 2 Tablespoons olive oil to a large skillet and heat over medium heat.
 Add onion and garlic and cook for five minutes, stirring occasionally.